tarwn/lessthandot-hugo/blogs/content/posts/2008-11-13-free-controls-from-devexpress.md

 ASPxCloudControl

 For a full list, visit http://www.devexpress.com/Products/Free/WebRegistration60.
-You&#8217;ll need to register so they can send you your account details and instructions on how to download and use the controls.
+You'll need to register so they can send you your account details and instructions on how to download and use the controls.

-I&#8217;ll be trying a few of these out over the next couple of weeks, so let us know if you&#8217;ve tried them and what your thoughts are on them.
+I'll be trying a few of these out over the next couple of weeks, so let us know if you've tried them and what your thoughts are on them.

  [1]: http://www.devexpress.com